vaibhav-raj/nodejs-interview-questions/README.md

 }
 ```

-**2-Open/Closed Principle (OCP):** This principle states that a class should be open for extension but closed for modification.
+**2-Open/Closed Principle (OCP):** Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
+This principle encourages extending existing functionality through new code rather than altering existing code, promoting stability and minimizing the risk of introducing bugs.

 ```js
 // Bad Example
 class Rectangle {